 Can I get a list of presenters who have registered prior to the conference?

-BCTC will make a pre-conference delegates list available approximately two weeks before the conference.
+BCTC will make a pre-conference delegates list available before the conference.

 What other events are going on at the same time the Contact Room is open?

 There are no other events happening at the same time the contact room is open.

 When is the Contact Room set-up and strike time?

 Set-up is usually on the first day of the conference and strike is on the last day.
 There are pre-determined times for set-up and strike.

 Where is the Contact Room located?

 The Contact Room is located in the Crystal Ballroom (2 & 3) at the Hilton Metrotown (the conference hotel) in Burnaby.
 The address is 6083 McKay Avenue and it is located one block east of Metrotown Shopping Centre.

 The Ballroom is located on Level 3 and is accessible by elevator and escalator.